adrian154/blog/blogposts/internet-part-1.md

 ## WiFi

-An overview of physical-layer protocols just wouldn't be complete without a mention to WiFi, standardized by [IEEE 802.11](https://en.wikipedia.org/wiki/IEEE_802.11).
-The idea of a point-to-point link starts to break down when it comes to wireless communications because radio signals will propagate to every connected device whether you like it or not.
-Thus, WiFi networks use an algorithm called [Multiple Access with Collision Avoidance](https://en.wikipedia.org/wiki/Multiple_Access_with_Collision_Avoidance) to ensure that only one device tries to transmit data at a time.
-Receiving frames is simpler; devices simply decode all incoming frames and pick out the ones that are actually destined for their MAC address.
-In this way, a WiFi network functions more closely to an Ethernet hub than a switch.
+Ethernet is *the* most common standard for wired communications, but most people access their network wirelessly when at home.
+So let's talk about WiFi, which is standardized by [IEEE 802.11](https://en.wikipedia.org/wiki/IEEE_802.11).
+The biggest difference in wireless networking is that for the purposes of a residential LAN, point-to-point links don't exist.
+Instead, devices communicate with the LAN by broadcasting on a predetermined frequency.
+All devices on the LAN receive and decode incoming frames, and simply filter out the ones which aren't intended for them.

+However, this comes with the pitfall that only one device can transmit at a given time per channel.
+If you've ever heard a faint broadcast from a different station while listening to the radio, you've experienced this effect; however, unlike humans, computers cannot distinguish two simultaneous transmissions, so algorithms like [Carrier-Sense Multiple Access with Collision Avoidance](https://en.wikipedia.org/wiki/Carrier-sense_multiple_access_with_collision_avoidance) are necessary.
+WiFi can't use CSMA/CD because CSMA/CD relies on transmitters being able to listen for a colliding signal while transmitting; that's easy for wired network devices, which transmit and receive on physically isolated wires, but WiFi transceivers have to stop receiving while transmitting, or they'd only be able to hear their own signal.
+Thus, collision *avoidance* is used, where transceivers wait until the network has been quiet for some time before starting to transmit.
+Optionally, channel access can be explicitly mediated through messages that indicate when a node intends to begin transmitting, a scheme called [RTS/CTS](https://en.wikipedia.org/wiki/IEEE_802.11_RTS/CTS).

-In this situation, no router or switch is necessary to relay messages between devices on the same WLAN.
-In fact, any WiFi-capable transceiver can [broadcast a network](https://en.wikipedia.org/wiki/Wireless_ad_hoc_network); Windows even [natively supports](https://answers.microsoft.com/en-us/windows/forum/all/how-do-i-set-up-an-ad-hoc-wifi-network-in-windows/0caa92d8-e02f-4e7f-aa5c-0abf10ed2039) this feature.
+We established that in the case of wired networks, your router is directly responsible for routing frames between physical links, but that's unnecessary in the case of WiFi.
+In fact, any device with a WiFi transceiver can [broadcast its own network](https://en.wikipedia.org/wiki/Wireless_ad_hoc_network); Windows even [natively supports](https://answers.microsoft.com/en-us/windows/forum/all/how-do-i-set-up-an-ad-hoc-wifi-network-in-windows/0caa92d8-e02f-4e7f-aa5c-0abf10ed2039) this feature.
 Instead, your router plays the role of a [wireless access point](https://en.wikipedia.org/wiki/Wireless_access_point), aptly abbreviated to **WAP**.
 (In light of "WAP" becoming rather vulgar in recent years, I will use the more succinct abbreviation of just **AP** for the rest of this post.)
-The role of an AP is simple; it just serves as an interface between the wireless network and the regular wired network, which has access to the public Internet.
+The job of an AP is simple; it just serves as an interface between the wireless network and the *gateway*, which has access to the public Internet.
 Speaking of which...

 # Internet Layer